canonical/ubuntu-cloud-docs/docs/azure/azure-explanation/canonical-offerings.rst

 #. `Anbox on Azure`_, that allows users to run Android apps on Azure at scale
 #.
 Collaboration with Azure's AKS team to support the `Azure Kubernetes worker node`_ image, as these worker nodes nearly always run Ubuntu
 #.
 Collaboration with the Azure Guest Patching Service and Update Manager teams to ensure simple security patch management for users
 #.
 Collaboration with the .Net team on `Chiseled .Net images`_ that have a smaller size and security cross-section
+#. `Landscape on Azure`_, for managing your Ubuntu deployments at scale

 .. _`Server images`: https://ubuntu.com/azure
 .. _`Minimal images`: https://documentation.ubuntu.com/public-cloud/all-clouds-explanation/ubuntu-base-and-minimal-images/